PugetSoundAnalytics/pugetsound-portfolio/pages/privacy-policy.md

 Your privacy matters.
 Here's exactly how I handle your information:

 ### Minimal Analytics, Maximum Privacy
+I use [Google Analytics 4](https://support.google.com/analytics/answer/10089681) with enhanced privacy settings enabled—specifically:
+- **IP anonymization** is active, so IP addresses are not stored in full.
+- No User-ID tracking or advertising features are enabled.
+- No personalized advertising, remarketing, or retargeting.

-I use basic, privacy-friendly analytics (Google Analytics) only to understand general website traffic patterns—such as which pages are most visited, where visitors come from broadly, and how long they stay on the site.
-No personally identifiable or intrusive tracking is conducted.
+This setup helps me understand general traffic patterns—such as which pages are most visited and where visitors come from—without collecting personally identifiable information.

 ### My Commitment to You
 - **No personalized advertising or retargeting**—ever.